tytydraco/yessleep/out/The_Sons_of_Perdition.md

 He then went through the opening in Maximillians's forcefeild and gouged out his third eye.
 Maximillians's Halo turned black.

 I got into a jeep and drove out of the canyon.
 I raced back to my home away from home, the monastary, before I head to st pertersburge to try and warn the remaining Caesareans about Maximillian.
+I thought about sending a telegraph, but I assumed they were all being watched and that Maximillian had sent out orders to capture me.